 - Within an hour or two of Montreal, you can find some of the best ski resorts that eastern Canada has to offer, like Mont Tremblant.
 If you are willing to head out of town, these Montreal day trips are an excellent way to round out your visit to the Montreal area.
 Quebec City, the capital of the province, is about three hours from Montreal but is worth the trek.

-- If you plan to stay put in Montreal, then there are a number of outdoor ice skating rinks, including one at the former Olympic Village and the Bonsecours Basin near Old Montreal.
+- If you plan to stay put in Montreal, then there are a number of outdoor ice skating rinks that are open in January, including one at the former Olympic Village and the Bonsecours Basin near Old Montreal.